4 Things No One Tells You About Being Plus Size and Pregnant

 As your belly grows, be open to connecting to and loving your body in ways you might never have before.

 Want to learn more about the in’s and out’s of having a healthy plus size pregnancy?
-From prenatal care expectations, increased risks (and how to reduce them), nutrition, physical activity, how to connect with a size friendly care provider, body image and so much more – checkout the My Plus Size Pregnancy Online Course, today!
+From prenatal care expectations, increased risks (and how to reduce them), nutrition, physical activity, how to connect with a size friendly care provider, body image and so much more – checkout the My Plus Size Pregnancy Bundle, today!

 Grab Your FREE Guide